jackdanielzzz/MeetingProject/README.md

 ## How to execute
 - `mm_db` - Create new schema with user `root` and password `123`
-- `java -jar meeting-manager-1.0.jar` - execute project
+- `java -jar meeting-manager-1.0.jar` - Execute project
-- `http://localhost:8181` - Open URL in your favourite browser
+- `http://localhost:8181` - Open URL in your  browser

 - after first start you need to add some data